fastly/expressly/README.md

 ### Your first expressly app

-Replace the contents of your Compute@Edge app's `src/index.js` with the following:
+Replace the contents of your Compute app's `src/index.js` with the following:

 ```javascript
 import { Router } from "@fastly/expressly";